 - Heng Heng Hainanese Chicken Rice ($) – when the queue is too long at Tian Tian, try Heng Heng in Maxwell Food Centre

 - Tiong Bahru Boneless Chicken Rice ($) – try their chicken rice and soup at one of the several locations in Singapore

 - Boon Tong Kee ($$) – with 11 locations in Singapore, there has to be one near you.
 Oh and order the crispy cereal prawns too!
 They are sooo good!

 - Loy Kee Best Chicken Rice ($) – order a Loy Kee special set with either steamed, roasted or soy sauce chicken

 - Liao Fan Hawker Chan ($) – not exactly the typical Hainanese chicken rice but this Michelin 1-star soy sauce chicken rice is worth trying as well

 2. Bak Chor Mee

 Bak Chor Mee is a bowl of flat yellow noodles with pork (minced pork, liver, meatball).
 It is garnished with dried fish, green onions, chilli paste and black vinegar.
 You can have the noodles in soup or dry (the soup is in a separate bowl).

-I’ve never had noodles like this anywhere else in the world.
-I think its the combination of ingredients that makes the noodle so tasty.
+The noodle is a unique food of Singapore culture.
+I think it’s the combination of ingredients that makes the noodle so tasty.
 And it is also the vinegary base that makes it tastes so good.
-And I don’t typically like sour food but I really enjoyed bak chor mee.
+And typically I wouldn’t say I like sour food, but I really enjoyed bak chor mee.
 Try one and let me know if you like it.

 Where to eat bak chor mee